 Information for Applicants

-To be considered for admission by UC Santa Cruz, transfer students must have completed the following no later than the end of the spring 2023 term:
+To be considered for admission by UC Santa Cruz, transfer students should complete the following no later than the end of the spring 2023 term:

 - Complete at least 60 semester units or 90 quarter units of UC-transferable coursework.

-- Four courses from at least two of the following subject areas: arts and humanities, social and behavioral science, and physical and biological sciences
+- Four courses from at least two of the following subject areas: arts and humanities (UC-H), social and behavioral science (UC-B), and physical and biological sciences (UC-S)

 - Earn at least an overall UC GPA of 2.40, but higher GPAs are more competitive.